Collaboration in German-occupied Poland: Jewish collaborators

-A minority of Jews chose to collaborate with the Germans.
-Jews helped the Germans in return for limited freedom, safety and other compensation (food, money) for the collaborators and their relatives.
-Some were motivated purely by self-interest, such as individual survival, revenge, or greed; others were coerced into collaborating with the Germans.
+A minority of Jews chose to collaborate with the Germans, in return for limited freedom, safety and other compensation (food, money) for the collaborators and their relatives.
+Some were motivated purely by self-interest, such as individual survival, revenge, or greed, while others were coerced into collaboration.

 The Judenräte (s.
 Judenrat, literally "Jewish council") were Jewish-run governing bodies set up by the Nazi authorities in Jewish ghettos across German-occupied Poland.
-The Judenräte functioned as a self-enforcing intermediary and were used by the Germans to control the Jewish population and to manage the ghetto's day-to-day administration.
+The Judenräte functioned as a self-enforcing intermediary and were used by the Germans to control the Jewish population and to manage the day-to-day administration of the ghettos.
 The Germans also required Judenräte to confiscate property, organize forced labor, collect information on the Jewish population and facilitate deportations to extermination camps.
 In some cases, Judenrat members exploited their positions to engage in bribery and other abuses.
-In the Łódź Ghetto, the reign of Judenrat head Chaim Rumkowski was particularly inhumane, as he was known to get rid of his political opponents by submitting their names for deportation to concentration camps, hoard food rations, and sexually abuse Jewish girls.
+For example, Chaim Rumkowski (head of the Judenrat in the Łódź Ghetto) eliminated his political opponents by submitting their names for deportation to concentration camps, hoarded food rations, and sexually abused Jewish girls.
 Tadeusz Piotrowski cited Jewish survivor Baruch Milch who wrote that "Judenrat became an instrument in the hand of the Gestapo for extermination of the Jews...
-I do not know of a single instance when the Judenrat would help some Jew in a disinterested manner." through Piotrowski cautions that "Milch's is a particular account of a particular place and time... the behavior of Junderat members was not uniform."
+I do not know of a single instance when the Judenrat would help some Jew in a disinterested manner." though Piotrowski cautions that "Milch's is a particular account of a particular place and time... the behavior of Judenrat members was not uniform."
 Political theorist Hannah Arendt stated that without the assistance of the Judenräte, the German authorities would have encountered considerable difficulties in drawing up detailed lists of the Jewish population, thus allowing for at least some Jews to avoid deportation.

 The Jewish Ghetto Police (Jüdischer Ordnungsdienst) were volunteers recruited from among Jews living in the ghettos who could be relied on to follow German orders.
 They were issued batons, official armbands, caps, and badges, and were responsible for public order in the ghetto.
-Also, the policemen were used by the Germans for securing the deportation of other Jews to concentration camps.
-The numbers of Jewish police varied greatly depending on the location, with the Warsaw Ghetto numbering about 2,500, Łódź Ghetto 1,200 and smaller ghettos such as that at Lwów about 500.
-Historian and Warsaw Ghetto archivist Emanuel Ringelblum described the cruelty of the Jewish Ghetto Police as "at times greater than that of the Germans", concluding that this formation's members distinguished themselves by their shocking corruption and immorality.
+They were also used by the Germans for securing the deportation of other Jews to concentration camps.
+The numbers of Jewish police varied greatly depending on the location, with about 2,500 at the Warsaw Ghetto, 1,200 at the Łódź Ghetto, and about 500 at the Lwów Ghetto.
+Historian and Warsaw Ghetto archivist Emanuel Ringelblum described the cruelty of the Jewish Ghetto Police as "at times greater than that of the Germans", concluding that they distinguished themselves by their shocking corruption and immorality.